qoherent/ria-hub-docs/docs/content/.Administration/reverse-proxies.md

 ## HAProxy

-If you want HAProxy to serve your Gitea instance, you can add the following to your HAProxy configuration
+If you want HAProxy to serve your RIA Hub instance, you can add the following to your HAProxy configuration

-add an acl in the frontend section to redirect calls to gitea.example.com to the correct backend
+add an acl in the frontend section to redirect calls to riahub.example.com to the correct backend

 ```
 frontend http-in
     ...
-    acl acl_gitea hdr(host) -i gitea.example.com
+    acl acl_gitea hdr(host) -i riahub.example.com
     use_backend gitea if acl_gitea
     ...
 ```